 Representing taxpayers before the IRS & other taxing authorities

-Prior to forming his current firm, Mr. Rapp was a principal of Rapp Law Firm, PC, in Houston, Texas.
+Prior to forming his current firm, Bradley was a principal of Rapp Law Firm, PC, in Houston, Texas.
 Before that, he was a partner in the law firm of Meyer, Knight & Williams, L.L.P.
-Mr. Rapp is a member of the American Bar Association and the State Bar of Texas, and is admitted to practice before the Texas State Courts and the United States Tax Court.
+He is a member of the American Bar Association and the State Bar of Texas, and is admitted to practice before the Texas State Courts and the United States Tax Court.

 Represented the group of owners of a conglomerate of commercial and marine boiler companies in the negotiation and documentation of the sale of the businesses to a competitor.